 This course studies the planning and controlling of processes used to produce an organization's goods and services.
 In essence, it is the management of all activities related to doing the actual work of the organization.
 Managing these processes can be quite challenging—they are often very complex, and can involve large numbers of people and facilities, huge volumes of materials, and great distances.
 Operational capabilities are central to a firm's ability to deliver value to customers along dimensions such as low cost, high quality, breadth and variety of offerings, speed of response, ability to customize, and more.
 By aligning these capabilities with a firm's overall strategy, operational strengths can yield long-lasting competitive advantage.

-The curriculum shown is representative of the course of study; specific course offerings are subject to occasional changes.
-Feel free to contact the program staff with any questions you may have.
+The curriculum shown is representative of the course of study; specific course offerings may vary.
+Feel free to contact the program staff for more information.